 Each year DRCLAS selects a number of distinguished academics (Visiting Scholars) and professionals (Fellows) who wish spend one or two semesters at Harvard working on their own research and writing projects.
 Visiting Scholars and Fellows are selected competitively on the basis of the applicant's qualifications, the quality of the applicant's research plans, and the relevance of both to the Center's mission and objectives.

-For fellowship holders, the minimum stay is three months during the regular academic year.
+For fellowship holders, the minimum stay is one semester during the regular academic year.
 Fall term appointments run from September 1 to the end of December.
 Spring appointments begin in January and end in May.
-Visiting Scholars and Fellows are expected to be in residence a minimum of three months during term time.
-Although there is a residential requirement to the program, the COVID crisis may cause a shift to a virtual program for Academic Year 2021-2022 (terms and benefits may also be adjusted).
+Visiting Scholars and Fellows are expected to be in residence during the fellowship.

-Please note: This is not a post doctoral program, current PhD students, and recent PhD graduates are generally not appropriate candidates for the Visiting Scholars and Fellows Program at the David Rockefeller Center for Latin American Studies.
+Please note: This is not a postdoc program, current PhD students, and recent PhD graduates are generally not appropriate candidates for the Visiting Scholars and Fellows Program at the David Rockefeller Center for Latin American Studies.

 Proposals must have a clearly defined project and should address how the proposed project connects to and benefits from Harvard's unique resources (including libraries, faculty, ongoing projects, special initiatives).
 Materials (including recommendation letters) must be submitted in English.